Meet the 2021 class of Ford Global Fellows!

 Waleed Abu Nada

-“Through sustainable investments, refugee youth can engage with their society and influence decisions and local policies.”
+“Through sustainable investments, refugee youth can engage with their society in an unprecedented manner and inevitably influence decisions and local policies.”

 Wendy Lisseth Morales Gálvez